-He has worked at the office location in Spitz for 10 years, during which time he supervised the Vinea Wachau association and the Wachau Regional Wine Committee, as well as overseeing regional projects such as VITOUR Landscape and “Best of Wachau”.
-After completing his studies in “Business Consultancy”, he worked for a Japanese company in Tokyo for four years.
-He lives with his wife and their daughter in Krems an der Donau.
+He has worked at the office location in Spitz since 2010, during which time he supervised the Vinea Wachau association and the Wachau Regional Wine Committee, as well as overseeing regional projects such as VITOUR Landscape and “Best of Wachau”.
+After completing his studies in “Business Consultancy”, he worked for a Japanese company in Tokyo for four years and then joined the Austrian Ministry for Foreign Affairs before moving to Krems.

 0043 2713/30 000

 0043 670/558 58 47

 ... has supported the team as a project assistant since April 2018 and is responsible, amongst other things, for the projects "Kirchen am Fluss" (Churches on the River) and “Leitsystem Wachau” (Wachau guidance system).
 She also supports the management of the World Heritage Site.
 After her parental leave, she mainly supports the team in administrative matters.